top of page

 The almost finished custom coffee table.

 As background, I have a wood buying problem.
 There, I said it.
 Acknowledging the problem is the first step towards solving it.
-While others spend their internet time scouring news, politics, sports, and social media, I spend most of my leisure internet time searching for some piece of wood that I immediately picture as something that I want to make.
-The board and my brain sort of coalesce on what it needs to be, and I instantly need to make it.
+While others spend their internet time scouring news, politics, sports, and social media, I spend most of my leisure time browsing for special pieces of wood.
+When I discover a board, my imagination runs wild.
+I visualize what I can create, and I feel an urgent need to bring that vision to life.
 Inevitably, I buy that piece.
-This is how this table was conceived, and it took me on a journey not totally dissimilar to that of Odysseus (okay, I'm being slightly overdramatic).
+This obsession gave birth to the idea of this beautiful table.

 Olive Wood Cookie